Leap second: Procedure

+Recent changes to the Earth's rotation rate have made it more likely that a negative leap second will be required before the abolition of leap seconds in 2035.

+Future

-The TAI and UT1 time scales are precisely defined, the former by atomic clocks (and thus independent of Earth's rotation) and the latter by astronomical observations (that measure actual planetary rotation and thus the solar time at the Greenwich meridian).
+The TAI and UT1 time scales are precisely defined, the former by atomic clocks (and thus independent of Earth's rotation) and the latter by astronomical observations (that measure actual planetary rotation and thus the solar time at the IERS Reference Meridian at Greenwich).
 UTC (on which civil time is usually based) is a compromise, stepping with atomic seconds but periodically reset by a leap second to match UT1.

 The irregularity and unpredictability of UTC leap seconds is problematic for several areas, especially computing (see below).
-With increasing requirements for accuracy in automation systems and high-frequency trading, this raises a number of issues.
+With increasing requirements for timestamp accuracy in systems such as process automation and high-frequency trading, this raises a number of issues.
 Consequently, the long-standing practice of inserting leap seconds is under review by the relevant international standards body.

-International proposals for elimination of leap seconds
+Elimination proposals

-On July 5, 2005, the Head of the Earth Orientation Center of the IERS sent a notice to IERS Bulletins C and D subscribers, soliciting comments on a U.S. proposal before the ITU-R Study Group 7's WP7-A to eliminate leap seconds from the UTC broadcast standard before 2008 (the ITU-R is responsible for the definition of UTC).
+On 5 July 2005, the Head of the Earth Orientation Center of the IERS sent a notice to IERS Bulletins C and D subscribers, soliciting comments on a U.S. proposal before the ITU-R Study Group 7's WP7-A to eliminate leap seconds from the UTC broadcast standard before 2008 (the ITU-R is responsible for the definition of UTC).
 It was expected to be considered in November 2005, but the discussion has since been postponed.
 Under the proposal, leap seconds would be technically replaced by leap hours as an attempt to satisfy the legal requirements of several ITU-R member nations that civil time be astronomically tied to the Sun.

 A number of objections to the proposal have been raised.
 P. Kenneth Seidelmann, editor of the Explanatory Supplement to the Astronomical Almanac, wrote a letter lamenting the lack of consistent public information about the proposal and adequate justification.
-Steve Allen of the University of California, Santa Cruz cited what he claimed to be the large impact on astronomers in a Science News article.
-He has an extensive online site devoted to the issues and the history of leap seconds, including a set of references about the proposal and arguments against it.
+In an op-ed for Science News, Steve Allen of the University of California, Santa Cruz said that the process has a large impact on astronomers.

 At the 2014 General Assembly of the International Union of Radio Scientists (URSI), Demetrios Matsakis, the United States Naval Observatory's Chief Scientist for Time Services, presented the reasoning in favor of the redefinition and rebuttals to the arguments made against it.
 He stressed the practical inability of software programmers to allow for the fact that leap seconds make time appear to go backwards, particularly when most of them do not even know that leap seconds exist.
 The possibility of leap seconds being a hazard to navigation was presented, as well as the observed effects on commerce.

 The United States formulated its position on this matter based upon the advice of the National Telecommunications and Information Administration and the Federal Communications Commission (FCC), which solicited comments from the general public.
 This position is in favor of the redefinition.